 Your brain can actually improve with age.1

-The findings, published earlier this year in Nature Human Behaviour, proved that you can increase critical aspects of cognition – including decision-making… learning… self-control… math… language… reading…
+The findings, published earlier this year in Nature Human Behaviour, proved that you could increase critical aspects of cognition – including decision-making… learning… self-control… math… language… reading…

 And most importantly – your memory.